niksilver/board-game-framework/examples/paper-scissors-rock/README.md

 For `Playing` we also keep the list of all clients, and also our name.
 This is so that if we change room we can take our name with us.

-Also when `ChoosingName`
-we need to keep the name we have typed so far, which is in the `draftName` field.

 Finally it's worth mentioning two more types. `NamedClient` is used simply when we want to communicate to other clients the name we've chosen. `Clients PlayerProfile` is useful when we want to deal with not just a client which might be an observer or a